Skip to content

 The Concerto for Orchestra No. 1, “Naughty Limericks,” by the brilliant Russian composer Rodion Shchedrin (born 1932), composed in 1963.
 Great fun.
 Evgeni Svetlanov conducts the USSR Symphony Orchestra.

-pacificsymphony September 10, 2018September 10, 2018 classical music, Video No Comments Read more
+pacificsymphony September 10, 2018September 10, 2018 Classical Music, Video No Comments Read more

 Weissenberg plays ‘Petrushka’